Texas Electric Choose

 Fixed-rate electricity plans provide customers with a set price per unit of energy for the duration of their contract, regardless of when the energy is consumed.
 This type of plan helps protect against sudden price changes due to market demand, seasonality, and other uncontrollable factors.
 By opting for a fixed-rate plan, you can safeguard yourself from unexpected energy expenses and ensure budget predictability.

 Power to Choose - Variable-rate electricity plans:

 - Cost per kilowatt hour (kWh).
-Electricity use is measured in kilowatt hours, or kWh, and this is how your provider will share their rate.
+Electricity usage is measured in kilowatt hours (kWh), and your provider will use this metric to share their rate with you.

 Switching Texas Electricity Providers

 - Check the terms of your current contract.
-You can sign up with a different electric retail provider at any time; however, you may be charged an early termination fee, or ETF, if you switch suppliers before your current contract ends.
-Check your original agreement to see when you can opt out of your service without having to pay a fee.
+Although you can switch to a new electric retail provider at any time, you may incur an early termination fee (ETF) if you do so before the end of your current contract.
+To avoid these fees, check your original agreement to determine when you can opt out of your current service without penalty.

 - Evaluate your energy needs.
-Your electricity consumption will vary based on the size of your home and family.
-Other variables, such as the efficiency of appliances, can be harder to pin down.
-Review your previous energy bills to get a better understanding of your average monthly usage.
-Knowing your energy needs can help you choose the best electric plan for you.
+Your electricity consumption is dependent on the size of your home and family, with other variables such as appliance efficiency being more challenging to determine.
+Reviewing your past energy bills can provide insight into your average monthly usage, aiding you in understanding your energy needs better.
+This knowledge can help you select the best electricity plan to meet your specific requirements.

 - Sign Up.
-Visit our Residential Sign up page to get started.
-You can also call us at the to free number to speak to a representative.
+To get started, visit our Residential Sign-up page or call our toll-free number to speak with a representative.